ec-jrc/re3gistry/release-strategy/README.md

 - **v0.2.0 - November**: Major release

 To inform users in advance about when the solution to each issue will be included in the release of the Re3gistry software, each issue is assigned to a specific milestone.
 Milestones are listed on [this page](https://github.com/ec-jrc/re3gistry/milestones).
 Once a new version of the Re3gistry software is released, the corresponding milestone is closed and moved to the list of closed milestones.

+## Release Delivery

 All the information on each of the releases carried out, is available [here](https://github.com/ec-jrc/re3gistry/releases).

+Each release of the Re3gistry software is fully managed and made available to the INSPIRE community through the following set of GitHub artifacts:

+- A GitHub milestone, named in the same way as the relevant release at that moment (vx.x.x), and published on the Milestones section of the community repository; the milestone lists the issues whose solutions are included in the corresponding vx.x.x release.

+- A GitHub release, named vx.x.x and published on the [Release section](https://github.com/ec-jrc/re3gistry/releases) of the community repository.
+The release notes include:

+  - a list of aproved change proposals
+  - a list of fixed issues
+  - a list of the enhancements
+  - the new documentation produced, if any

+- Update of the GitHub issue tracker of the community repository by closing the issues with label "SOLVED" and the corresponding milestone.

+- Create announcements in [GitHub Discussions](https://github.com/ec-jrc/re3gistry/discussions) and in [joinup](https://joinup.ec.europa.eu/collection/are3na/solution/re3gistry) related to the release.